DynamoDS/RefineryPrimer/2-getting-started/2-02_anatomy-of-a-good-generative-design-process.md

 > Imagine you’ve been engaged by a client to design a school.
 You’d want to nail down precisely the site restrictions, number of students, teaching profile, total budget, and any other mission-critical requirements as soon as possible.

 As a designer, you wouldn't sign up to design the school without a sufficiently defined brief.
-This step is critically important, since a generative process cannot consider any goals that is has not been instructed to consider.
+This step is critically important, since a generative process cannot consider any goals that has not been instructed to consider.

 ## Step 2 : Sketch it Out

 Now that you've written down a rough definition of the problem, it's time to look at potential solutions!
-Start with the end design in mind, keeping in mind what you want to achieve and work backwards from there, letting each section guide the next one.
+Start with the end design in mind, remembering what you want to achieve and work backwards from there, letting each section guide the next one.
 Don't be afraid to draw, diagram, mind-map or use any other technique you prefer to help you document the below.

-For the **Exploration** & **Evolution** phases:

-* What key result do you want?
-* What kind of decision will you be trying to make?
-Is it choosing a single outcome \(a design solution maybe\), an approach \(comparing multiple classes of solutions\) or something altogether different?
-* What influences that decision?

-For the **Evaluation** phase:

-* What do you need to measure or analyse?
-Make sure you're not defining any metrics that measure the same thing, just in different ways.
-* How can these aspects be measured or quantified?
-Is there an existing methodology you can learn from?
-* Evaluation will drive the optimization process, so it contributes significantly to the overall process.
-As such, poorly defined evaluation criteria will result in less than stellar solutions.

 For the **Generate** phase: